MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central.md

     <img src=".//media/image41.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />

-5. Verify the project properties are set correctly before building the project.
-Right-click the project `WFI32-IoT_Azure` &gt; select `Properties` &gt; select "WFI32-IoT Board-SN" for `Connected Hardware Tool` &gt; select the latest `PIC32MZ-W_DFP` version &gt; select the latest XC32 version for `Compiler Toolchain`.
+5. Verify the project properties are set correctly before building the project by executing the following steps:

+    - right-click on the `WFI32-IoT_Azure` project
+    - select `Properties`
+    - select "WFI32-IoT Board-SN" for `Connected Hardware Tool`
+    - select the latest `PIC32MZ-W_DFP` version
+    - select the latest XC32 version for `Compiler Toolchain`

     If any changes were made in the project properties window, the `Apply` button should become enabled.
 Make sure to hit the `Apply` button before hitting `OK`

-6. Right-click the `WFI32-IoT_Azure` project and select `Make and Program Device`.
-This operation will automatically clean and build the project before attempting to program the target device.
+6. Right-click on the `WFI32-IoT_Azure` project and select `Clean`.
+Right-click the project again and select `Make and Program Device`.
+This operation will automatically build the project before attempting to program the target device.
 After the `BUILD SUCCESSFUL` message appears in the Output window, the application HEX file will be programmed onto the WFI32-IoT Board.
 Once programming has finished, the board will automatically reset and start running its application code

 7. Set up a Command Line Interface (CLI) to the board.
 Open a serial terminal (e.g. PuTTY, TeraTerm, etc.) and connect to the COM port corresponding to your board at `115200 baud` (e.g. open PuTTY Configuration window &gt; choose `session` &gt; choose `Serial`&gt; enter/select the right COMx port).
 You can find the right COM port number by opening your PC’s `Device Manager` &gt; expand `Ports(COM & LPT)` &gt; take note of `USB Serial Device (COMx)`